Authors: Melanie Bodnar, MD, FRCPC; Marc Bienz, MD, FRCPC; and Gwen Clarke, MD, FRCPC

 Transfusion of ABO incompatible platelets or plasma can passively transfer isohemagglutinins (antibodies to red cell A and B antigens) to the recipient.
 These isohemagglutinins have the potential to cause hemolysis in recipients expressing the corresponding ABO antigens.
 The risk of hemolysis from ABO incompatible platelet and plasma transfusions can be minimized by selecting units that have been identified as having lower levels of isohemagglutinins.

-Starting November 2022, Canadian Blood Services will begin to perform automated isohemagglutinin titre testing (anti-A1 and anti-B) on all whole blood and apheresis donors.
+As of November 2022, Canadian Blood Services has started performing automated isohemagglutinin titre testing (anti-A1 and anti-B) on all whole blood and apheresis donors.
 This testing will support the labelling of the following blood components as low titre: pooled and apheresis platelet concentrates and transfusable group A plasma.
 Implementation of the donor high titre assay and labelling of components as low titre will help support inventory management while mitigating the risk of acute hemolytic transfusion reactions (AHTR) during ABO incompatible platelet and plasma transfusion.

 All whole blood and apheresis donors will have automated anti-A1 and anti-B isohemagglutinin titre testing performed on each donation using the Beckman Coulter PK analyzer.
 Donor plasma diluted by the PK analyzer will be tested against A1 and B cells in separate wells at the same time as routine ABO and Rh typing on each donation.
 If both tests against A1 and B cells are negative according to the prespecified cut-off for the high titre assay, then the donor is considered to be a low-titre donor.
 Unlike testing performed in the hospital setting, high titre isohemagglutinin testing will be performed on the donor and NOT on the final component.